McGill University pro-Palestinian encampment

 The McGill University pro-Palestinian encampment was an occupation protest which took place on the downtown campus of McGill University, in Montreal, from 27 April to 10 July 2024.
 It was the first notable (Note: News media described the McGill encampment as the first one in Canada, although social media posts document a few tents on the campus of the University of Alberta on 22 April 2024.)
 Canadian demonstration in the 2024 movement of pro-Palestinian protests on university campuses, which called for universities to cut ties with Israel amid the country's assault on Gaza in the Gaza war.
 Like many of its predecessors, the protest at McGill took the form of an encampment, a group of tents occupied day and night by protesters.

 The encampment was organized by a collective of pro-Palestinian student groups from McGill and the nearby Concordia University.
 Their demands were for those universities to cut ties with Israel, including by divesting from Israel-related funds such as weapons manufacturers.
 Roughly 20 tents were initially set up close to the Roddick Gates and encircled by a metal fence.
 In the following days, the encampment grew to roughly 100 tents.
 It was equipped with various amenities and hosted daily activities related to the protest.
 Students and faculty from various Montreal universities, which also included the Université du Québec à Montréal and Université de Montréal, occupied the tents.

 McGill University stated that the encampment was illegal and requested police assistance to dismantle it.
 The university's president, Deep Saini, accused protesters of antisemitism.
 The encampment was repeatedly described as peaceful.
 The Superior Court of Quebec rejected two injunction requests against the protest, the second of which was filed by McGill itself.
 The premier of Quebec, François Legault, joined the university in declaring the encampment illegal and requested police intervention.
 The encampment was dismantled by McGill on 10 July 2024.

 Background

 Student groups

 Since the beginning of the Gaza war on 7 October 2023, student groups at Montreal's two English-language universities, McGill and Concordia, have taken on a visible role as they have held protests and demonstrations in support of either Palestine or Israel.
 On 8 November 2023, an altercation erupted at Concordia after two student groups, Solidarity for Palestinian Human Rights (SPHR) Concordia and StartUp Nation, set up neighbouring kiosks in a common space.
 The former was raising funds for the Gaza humanitarian crisis while the latter sought to raise awareness about hostages held by Hamas.
 Three injuries were reported and a student was arrested.
-On 19 December, McGill removed the university's name from its chapter of SPHR after reviewing a since-deleted social media post describing the Hamas-led attack on Israel on 7 October as "heroic".
+On 19 December, McGill removed the university's name from its chapter of SPHR after reviewing a since-deleted social media post describing the October 7 attacks in 2023, as "heroic".